gift-surg/NiftyMIC/monaifbs/README.md

 ### Contact information
 This package was developed by [Marta B.M.
 Ranzini][mranzini] at the [Department of Surgical and Interventional Sciences][sie], [King's College London (KCL)][kcl] (2020).
-If you have any questions or comments, please drop an email to `marta.ranzini@kcl.ac.uk`.
+If you have any questions or comments, please open an issue on GitHub or contact Prof Tom Vercauteren at `tom.vercauteren@kcl.ac.uk`.

 ## Installation
 Please follow the [installation instructions][installation] for NiftyMIC.
 To use monaifbs, please make sure you install